Expression Rates of Neural Operators for Linear Elliptic PDEs in Polytopes

-We next develop the preceding, abstract framework for the special case of the model, linear elliptic PDE \eqref{eq:diffusion} in a polytopal domain $\Omega$.
-Rather than inferring bounds on $d_N(\cU,Y)$ via Lemma~\ref{lemma:Nwidth-holomorphic-general}, we leverage classical, elliptic PDE regularity and approximation rate bounds.
+We develop the preceding, abstract framework for the special case of the model, linear elliptic PDE \eqref{eq:Ldivagrad} below, in a polytopal domain $\Omega$.
 The ensuing arguments extend with minor modifications to other linear, divergence-form elliptic PDEs.
 We consider here neural operators with the deepOnet architecture introduced in \cite{lu2020deeponet}, i.e., such that, for $a\in\cD_{\alpha, \beta}$,

 where $\bX$ is a set of points in $\Omega$.
 We bound the number of points $\bX$, and the sizes of the NNs $\Phirec$, $\Phiappx$ with respect to the approximation error.
 We show algebraic convergence rates for data with finite Sobolev regularity, and exponential convergence for analytic data.

 Let $d\in \{2, 3\}$ and suppose that $\Omega\subset\R^d$ is an open bounded set with Lipschitz boundary; additional assumptions on $\Omega$ will be made throughout the section.
-We consider in this section the model elliptic problem which is specified in the following setting. \begin{setting} Let $X=L^\infty(\Omega)$, $Y = H_0^1(\Omega)$, and
+We consider in this section linear, elliptic, second order, divergence-form PDEs as specified in the following setting. \begin{setting} Let $X=L^\infty(\Omega)$, $Y = H_0^1(\Omega)$, and

 with associated bilinear form ${\frab}(a; u, v) = (a\nabla u, \nabla v)_{L^2(\Omega)}$.
 The solution operator $\cS : \cDab \to Y$ satisfies